Medicine Overview of Midacip Nasal Spray

 Uses of Midacip Nasal Spray

-Midacip Nasal Spray is used for conscious sedation during diagnostic or therapeutic procedures, Anesthesia and sedation in intensive care unit (ICU).
+Midacip Nasal Spray is used for anesthesia, sedation in intensive care unit (ICU) and conscious sedation during diagnostic or therapeutic procedures.

 Side effects of Midacip Nasal Spray

 Sleepiness, Agitation, Headache, Nausea, Vomiting, Injection site pain, Memory impairment, Decreased blood pressure, Hiccup.